WildPetScience/Specification/README.md

 real world.

 #### Image Capture
-Images should be captured as frequently as possible on the client device and processed locally on the client device.
-This processing should consist of motion detection capable of calculating the current position of an animal.
+The client software should provide an interface through which images can be captured by a digital camera.
+These images should be captured as frequently as possible on the client device and processed locally on the client device.
+This processing should consist of motion detection capable of calculating the variation in position of some object (in this case, an animal) over time.

 ##### Application safety around children
 At no point shall the application upload images taken from the camera to the website; all images are to be processed locally into data that contains no image data to avoid the risk of remotely storing images that potentially could contain children.
+Additionally, no identifying information should be stored as part of the uploaded data to minimise potential privacy issues.

 ##### Image Capture in Darkness
 It may be necessary to capture movement data in the dark at some stage during